tombye/trexit/_posts/2017-10-15-walking-the-wrong-way.markdown

 People normally walk the Camino Portuguese towards Santiago.

-We're walking it in the opposite direction, because it looked like a nice way to get from Santiago to Porto on foot.
+We're walking it in the opposite direction because it looked like a nice way to get from Santiago to Porto on foot.

-Walking it the other way round is harder but still pretty good.
+Walking it the other way round is harder but still fun.
 We've been doing it for two days now so we've picked up a few tricks.

 ## Blue arrows